 - Avoid Hindrance – VMS boards are to be placed off the carriageway, delineated with cones or barriers for High Volume Urban (HVU) and Rural areas with a speed of 70kph and above.
 For roads with speeds lower than 70kph, consider the visibility, safety at unattended times, illumination, and weather conditions.

 - Access Power Source – Most VMS boards have batteries charged by solar panels and should be checked regularly.
 If the VMS board is placed under a tree with low light, ensure an alternative power source is accessible.

 - Communication System Coverage – Network coverage (i.e. 2g or 4g) is required if the message of the VMS board is to be controlled remotely.

-- Alignment in Site – Consideration to the location and vantage points from straight and curved roads with an optimum alignment of up to 20 degrees for on-coming road users
+- Alignment in Site – Consideration of the location and vantage points from straight and curved roads with an optimum alignment of up to 20 degrees for on-coming road users

-For more information, free quotes or to hire a Mobile VMS board visit at https://hire.parallaxx.co.nz/.
+- For more information, free quotes or to hire a Mobile VMS board visit https://hire.parallaxx.co.nz/.